thomhurst/EventMediator/README.md

 }
 ```

-4. (Optional) - Repeat Step 3 for as many subscribers as you want.
+4. (Optional) - Repeat Steps 2 + 3 for as many subscribers as you want.

 5. Hook it all up to your ServiceCollection, and enjoy.
 Simply inject in your interface from Step 1 when you want to publish an event, and this'll take care of the rest.